blueripple/blueripple-research/br-2021-NewMaps/posts/TX_Congressional/inputs/post_intro.md

 # New Congressional Maps, New Dem Strategy: Our TX Analysis

+**Updates 5/6/2022:** We’ve finalized our 2022 model and updated our demographic data with the 2020 American Community Survey.
-**Updates 3/18/2022:** We’ve refined our model some, and this has shifted the numbers in Texas enough that we’ve updated this post.
+This has shifted our modeled numbers in Texas a bit, so we’ve updated this post.

 Like all states, Texas is locking down new district maps, which affect Democrat’s odds in 2022 Congressional races.
 In this reshaped landscape,